Breast Implant Removal

 Our specialists at Spencer Private Hospitals

-Breast implant removal is a specialist surgical procedure we perform, that focuses on removing any breast implant material entirely.
-This reshapes the breasts and without additional surgery to correct the tissue and adjust it to the lack of implant, the breasts can appear quite deflated, so our specialists are prepared to consult with you and provide advice about reshaping procedures.
+Breast implant removal is a specialist surgical procedure that focuses on removing any breast implant material entirely.
+This reshapes the breasts and without additional surgery to correct the tissue and adjust it to the lack of implant, the breasts can appear quite deflated.

 Our specialists are ready to speak with you concerning an initial consultation and moving forward with the procedure.